-In March 2022, team members returned to the office on a hybrid schedule.
-This resulted in certain key performance indicators to fluctuate due to the readjustment of the onsite population.
-As the organization settles into the hybrid schedule, the numbers are expected to stabilize and reflect the operations performance based on the new onsite schedule.
-Despite the changes, CalPERS has maintained and improved its high-efficiency operations, developed plans to upgrade Lincoln Plaza's water efficiency, and become decarbonized.
-The below sustainability categories outline the associated mandates and actions taken by CalPERS to meet or surpass all sustainability legislative requirements for both Lincoln Plaza North (LPN) and Lincoln Plaza East/West (LPEW).
+Certain key performance indicators continue to fluctuate as team members return to office on a hybrid schedule.
+As the organization settles into a hybrid schedule, numbers are expected to stabilize and reflect the operations performance based on the new onsite schedule.
+Despite the changes, CalPERS has maintained and improved its high-efficiency operations, developed plans to upgrade Lincoln Plaza's water efficiency, improve biodiversity, and become decarbonized.
+The below sustainability categories outline the associated mandates, actions, and efforts taken by CalPERS to meet or surpass all sustainability legislative requirements for both Lincoln Plaza North (LPN) and Lincoln Plaza East/West (LPEW).